German Studies BA (UCAS R220)

 Core modules

 In your first year, you will take language classes designed to develop your knowledge and understanding of written and spoken German.
-To complement your language skills, you will follow cultural modules that focus on contemporary German culture and society and on the origins of modern German culture in the late eighteenth century.
-This programme provides an excellent and comprehensive foundation for studying further aspects of German literary, visual and political culture in the later stages of your degree.
+To complement this, you will follow cultural modules that focus on contemporary German culture and society and explore the origins of modern German culture in the late eighteenth century.
+This programme provides an excellent foundation for studying further aspects of German literary, visual and political culture in the later stages of your degree.

-Every year, throughout your degree, you will also be able to choose one further module; this may be one of the interdisciplinary cross-School modules, a new language (from one of the four major language departments or the Language Centre), or a new module from another academic department.
-In your intermediate and final years, you will go on to further develop your German language skills.
+Every year throughout your degree, you will also be able to choose one further module: this may be an interdisciplinary cross-School module, a new language, or a new module from another academic department.
+In your intermediate and final years, you will go on to further develop your German language skills through language teaching that will challenge you to understand and demonstrate more complex structures, moving between different types of linguistic encounter.

-You can normally choose to spend your year abroad studying at a university in a German speaking country or on a British Council Assistantship or a work placement.
-Currently, during the year abroad, students usually attend a residential orientation course in Germany at Easter time.
-Led by departmental staff, who travel out to lead the event, the course offers skills development, pastoral care, careers advice and guidance on final year study.
+You can normally choose to spend your year abroad studying at a university in a German-speaking country or on a British Council Assistantship or a work placement.

 Year One